RakshitaPatil36/-Prediction-using-Supervised-ML/README.md

 ● Data can be found at http://bit.ly/w-data

 ● What will be predicted score if a student studies for 9.25 hrs/ day?

+●Applied Linear Regression model and acquired a accuracy of 95%.